yvthepief/aws_certified_developer_associate/README.md

 - Security & Identity & Compliance
 - Application Integration

+---

 ### IAM
+Identity and Access Management (IAM) is universal, it does not apply to regions at this time.
+The "root account" is simply the account created when first setup your AWS accont.
+It has complete Admin access.
+New users have _NO_ permissions when first created.
+The new users are assigned an Access Key ID & Secret Access Keys when first created.
+These are not the same as a password, and you cannot use the Access Key ID & Secret Access Key to login in to the consile.
+You can use this to access AWS via the API's and Command Line however.
+You only get to view these keys once.
+If you lose them, you have to regenerate them.
+Also always set Multifactor Authentication on your Root account.
+It is also possible to create own password rotation policies.

 - Centralised Control of your AWS account
 - Shared Access to your AWS account
 - Granular Permissions